PhilJay/MPAndroidChart/README.md

  - `addEntry(Entry e, int dataSetIndex)`: Adds the given `Entry` to the `DataSet` at the specified dataset index.
  - `addDataSet(DataSet d)`: Adds the given `DataSet` object to the `ChartData` object.

-In addition to that, there are also methods for removing data dynamically.
+In addition to that, there are also methods for **removing data dynamically**.

 Class `DataSet` (and all subclasses):
  - `public boolean removeEntry(Entry e)`: Removes the given `Entry` object from the `DataSet`.
 Returns true if successful.